Local Data Journalism

 APPLICATION DEADLINE:

-Applications are currently closed and will re-open in late 2025 or early 2026.
+Applications are currently closed and will re-open soon.

-The Local Data Journalism Initiative is working this Summer 2025 with the following journalists and media organizations on critical issues impacting cities, including real estate, transportation, and public finance:
+The Local Data Journalism Initiative’s Summer 2025 cohort collaborated with the following journalists and media organizations on critical issues impacting cities, including real estate, transportation, and public finance:

 - Crystal Paul, Illinois Answers Project